LucaAngioloni/fit-COVID19/README.md

 # fit-COVID19
-Easy model to fit logistic curve to COVID19 data.
+Easy model to fit logistic curve to COVID19 data from Italy.